mhaber/parties/README.md

 # parties
-research on political parties
+*RESEARCH ON POLITICAL PARTIES*

+* Location of Files
-scripts are in the r folder
+  * Scripts are in the r folder

-data are in the data folder
+  * Data are in the data folder

+  * Figures are in the figures folder